SamuTheFrog/StF-QTile-GNU-Linux-/README.md

 # -= Instructions =-
   archQzen is divided into two main branches; Desktop & Mobile
     Desktop was made with no restraints, and should only be used on a Desktop PC with an active primary GPU.
-    Mobile was made with power saving & a laptop input scheme in mind.
+    Mobile was made with power saving & a laptop oriented input scheme in mind.
 It was also made being even more lightweight than the desktop branch, electing to drop picom & nitrogen.

-  -= Desktop =-

-  -= Mobile =-
+    The branch you select will determine further instructions.